GENOCIDIST/GENOCIDIST/README.md

 # .・。.・゜✭・.・✫・゜・。.

+# WARNING!!

+I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:36PM CST DURING WEEKDAYS!
+I need help, actual help
+Get me out of this household

 ***Hi!
 Hey!
 Hello!
 Welcome!***

 Everybody!
 Everyone of you!
 Every fictkin!
 Every SYS/alters!
 Every furries!
 Every Therians!
 All of you are welcome here!!
 No one is left out in my sight!!! <33